-3 Policy regarding capital investments
+3 Capital investments

-- 3.1 Capital investment will only be undertaken if it contributes to the delivery of Southend 2050 and the Council's ambition, strategic delivery plans and desired outcomes. - 3.2 Before capital investments can be entered into they must be included as part of the approved capital investment programme, either directly or via a pooled budget (e.g. commercial property). - 3.3 The Council's risk appetite and approach to risk management for capital projects is set out in the risk management section of the Capital Investment Strategy. - 3.4 The Chief Finance Officer will ensure that the Council has the appropriate legal powers to undertake such investments.
+- 3.1 Capital investment will only be undertaken if it contributes to the delivery of Southend 2050 and the Council's ambition, strategic delivery plans, desired outcomes or the Council's recovery priorities. - 3.2 Before capital investments can be entered into, they must be included as part of the approved capital investment programme, by either having a specific budget or via a pooled budget (e.g. strategic and regeneration acquisitions). - 3.3 The Council's risk appetite and approach to risk management for capital projects is set out in the risk management section of the Capital Investment Strategy. - 3.4 The Chief Finance Officer will ensure that the Council has the appropriate legal powers to undertake such investments.
 Annex A sets out each type of investment, the primary purpose and the legal powers to be used.